-Jessica Aliaga Lavrijsen is Associate Professor at the Centro Universitario de la Defensa (Zaragoza).
-She graduated in English Philology at the University of Zaragoza in June 2003, and she completed her formation in the Doctoral programme “Textual and Cultural Studies in English II”, distinguished with a Quality Mention.
-She won a scholarship financed by the Spanish Ministry of Science and Technology in a national competition (2005), and in 2006 she passed with Honours the examinations to obtain the Diploma in Advanced Studies (MA) in the same programme, In June 2010 she completed her PhD on the work of Brian McCabe under the supervision of Prof Susana Onega with the dissertation entitled “The Redefinition of Scottish Identity and the Relation Self-Other(s) in the Fiction of Brian McCabe”, and was then awarded with the competitive scholarship Saltire Society for Scottish Studies by the British Arts Council.
+Jessica Aliaga-Lavrijsen is Lecturer at the Department of English and German Philology of the University of Zaragoza.
+She graduated in English Philology at the University of Zaragoza in June 2003, and after winning a competitive national scholarship financed by the Spanish Ministry of Science and Technology (2005), and in 2006 she completed her PhD on the work of Brian McCabe under the supervision of Prof Susana Onega with the dissertation entitled “The Redefinition of Scottish Identity and the Relation Self-Other(s) in the Fiction of Brian McCabe”, and was then awarded with the competitive scholarship Saltire Society for Scottish Studies by the British Arts Council.

-She is also founder of the Publishing house Jekyll and Jill and has received several awards such as Premio al Libro Mejor Editado (2011, 2012 and 2015) Gobierno de Aragón, and Premios Cálamo (2014), Premio Extraordinario.
+She was also founder editor of the Publishing house Jekyll and Jill (2011–2016) and has received several awards such as Premio al Libro Mejor Editado (2011, 2012 and 2015) Gobierno de Aragón, and Premios Cálamo Premio Extraordinario (2014).